zammad/zammad-org/src/sr/reference/docker-compose-scenarios.md

   - `ELASTICSEARCH_USER`
   - `ELASTICSEARCH_PASS`

-## Making Services Externally Available
+## Making services externally available

 These scenarios are meant to connect from external applications to Zammad services.
 Depending on where your external service is hosted, you can use